SassConf/sassconf.github.io/source/blog/2015-07-15-speaker-selection.markdown

 Claudina and I both did a first pass; we tagged some number of submissions for a first pass.
 We chose to not accept almost half of the submissions on our first pass, based on the following factors:

-* a confusing, cryptic, or too terse of a proposal
+* a confusing, cryptic, or overly terse proposal
 * technology/tool specific
 * topics we felt we had seen too often or were not unique
 * topics we felt were not particularly relevant to Sass